 An ongoing conversation about the ethical implementation of AI stems from the fear and trepidation about whether or not AI will take human jobs.
 But that’s not what AI should be doing at all – AI is automating the most robotic tasks bogging down our most inundated industries, so humans can focus on more meaningful, human-centric initiatives such as patient care.
 For example, in healthcare today, workers spend more time in front of screens than they do in front of patients, a problem that automation can effectively solve.

-“In the future, entire companies will be created with the intention of being staffed by a digital workforce.
+“In the future, entire companies will be created with the intention of being staffed by an AI workforce.
 It will allow lots of new technology to emerge because the creation of new services and technology companies will be more accessible to more people, increasing entrepreneurship and expediting innovation.
-And Shiftwork means more than just new job opportunities and new tech companies, but possibly entirely new industries themselves.” – Lane
+And that means more than just new job opportunities and new tech companies, but possibly entirely new industries themselves.” – Lane

-We also ensure our AI technology is only available to customers after understanding it’s potential use case.
-We also integrate our product development, sales and customer success teams in our considerations, allowing them to help drive the ethical use of artificial intelligence.
+We integrate our product development, sales and customer success teams in our considerations, allowing them to help drive the ethical use of artificial intelligence.
 As the implementation of AI reaches critical mass, ethics will remain central to the conversation of how we “shift human work” from robot-friendly tasks to ones that require a human touch and human mind to improve the overall quality of human life.